A Coq Mechanization of JavaScript Regular Expression Semantics: A Shallow-Embedded Coq Mechanization of JavaScript Regexes

 In various places, the specification makes use of language features that are not available in Gallina, the programming language of Coq.
 The most common ones are \emph{assertions} and other potentially \emph{failing} operations.
 Assertions are used extensively in the specification, but there is no such feature in Gallina.
 One possible solution would be to ignore assertions entirely.
 In fact, the ECMAScript standard itself states that: \begin{quotation} ``Such assertions are used to make explicit algorithmic invariants that would otherwise be implicit.
 Such assertions add no additional semantic requirements and hence need not be checked by an implementation.
 They are used simply to clarify algorithms.''~\cite[Section 5.2]{ecma_262}. \end{quotation}

-Instead of ignoring assertions, our approach consists in encoding assertions within the Coq mechanization, using both the Coq type system and an error monad.
-Assertions can be split into two categories: \begin{itemize} \item Type assertions: assertions of the form \inlinecode{Assert: x is a MatchState} (e.g. \cref{fig:sample-impl} step \sstep{3.a}).
-For these, we use the type system of Gallina to ensure that the assertion holds. \item Other assertions: assertions such as \inlinecode{Assert: xe <= ye} are implemented using the error monad. \end{itemize}
+Instead of ignoring assertions, our approach consists in encoding them within our Coq mechanization, using the Coq type system and an error monad.
+Assertions can be split into two categories: \begin{itemize} \item Type assertions: assertions of the form \inlinespec{Assert: x is a MatchState} (e.g. \cref{fig:sample-impl} step \sstep{3.a}).
+For these, we use the type system of Gallina to ensure that the assertion holds. \item Other assertions: assertions such as \inlinespec{Assert: xe <= ye}.
+For these, we use an error monad. \end{itemize}

 This approach has multiple benefits.
 First, we keep the mechanization close to the pseudocode specification.
 Second, it allows us to encode other potentially failing operations of the specification, like accessing the arrays holding the capture information in each \inlinecode{MatchState}.
 Third, keeping assertions helps understand and reason formally about JavaScript regex behavior.